Use the topic links above or below for answers to frequently asked questions on the CVTEA accreditation process.

 Q: When should we apply for accreditation?

-A: Programs are strongly encouraged to first contact the AVMA office to discuss the current status of the program.
+A: Veterinary technology programs seeking initial accreditation must submit an Application prior to the enrollment of students.
+Programs are strongly encouraged to first contact the AVMA office during the early planning stages.
 Evaluative site visits for new programs are generally conducted when the initial class has completed approximately 2/3 of the curriculum.
 Because site visits are scheduled more than one year in advance, programs are encouraged to apply for accreditation as soon as possible.

 Q: What expenses can be anticipated for accreditation?